 What to Expect After a Mesothelioma Diagnosis: A Timeline

 Exposure to asbestos is the beginning of the mesothelioma timeline.
 This durable, fire-proof mineral was mined and used extensively in products such as insulation and brake pads during much of the 1900s.
-Most mesothelioma patients encountered asbestos on the job or during military service.
-In 1977, the International Agency for Research on Cancer recognized asbestos as a carcinogen.
-Since then, most new uses asbestos have been phased out in the U.S., although the material is still not entirely banned.
+Commonly, mesothelioma patients encountered asbestos on the job or during military service.
+In 1977, the International Agency for Research on Cancer recognized asbestos as a carcinogen (a cancer-causing substance).
+Since then, most new uses asbestos have been phased out in the United States, although the material is still not entirely banned.

 Asbestos exposure generally happens decades before symptoms appear.
 The time between exposure and the development of mesothelioma is called the latency period.
-Asbestos fibers trapped inside the body lodge in the lining of the chest and abdomen, resulting in inflammation, irritation, and scarring.
-This causes the body to lubricate the area more, leading to fluid buildup, which can cause cell mutation and the development of malignant mesothelial cells.
+Asbestos fibers trapped inside the body lodge in the lining of the chest, abdomen, or heart resulting in inflammation, irritation, and scarring.
+Next, the body lubricates the area more, leading to fluid buildup, which can cause cell mutation and the development of malignant mesothelial cells.
 Asbestos can directly interact with the chromosomes, affect cell signaling, and induce mutations and pathologic changes that can lead to fibrosis as well.

 Onset of Symptoms

 Common symptoms of mesothelioma include chest or abdominal pain, a painful cough, difficulty breathing, or unexplained weight loss.
 These symptoms can be mistaken for those of less severe conditions, like pneumonia or the flu, earlier in the mesothelioma timeline.
 If you experience these or other mesothelioma symptoms, alert your primary care physician (PCP) immediately, especially if you have a history of asbestos exposure.
 They may give you an x-ray or refer you to a specialist.

 Diagnosis and Prognosis

 Your PCP will likely refer you to a pulmonologist if they suspect your lungs are affected or a gastroenterologist if they suspect your abdomen is affected.
-These doctors will usually take an x-ray or fluid biopsy.
+Usually, these doctors take x-rays or a fluid biopsy.
 A pathologist will analyze your biopsy to better understand the results and possible treatment options.
 Often times, they may have to consult with pathologists who have experience in mesothelioma diagnoses.
 If they determine that you have cancer, they will refer you to an oncologist or surgeon for further diagnosis and to outline a course of treatment.

 Take Legal Action

 Following a definitive mesothelioma diagnosis, you should file for VA benefits (if applicable) and speak with a qualified mesothelioma attorney.
-Most mesothelioma patients are entitled to financial compensation as a result of being negligently exposed to asbestos.
-You may also want to look into support groups in your community.
+Most patients are entitled to financial compensation as a result of being negligently exposed to asbestos.
+Too, support groups in your community may offer some guidance.

 Join the Fight

-There are many ways you can join the fight against mesothelioma and asbestos-related disease.
+There are many ways you can join the fight against mesothelioma and asbestos-related diseases.
 Engage in the community and share your story.
 Lobby against asbestos manufacturers.
-Participate in walks and fundraisers that support a mesothelioma cure and spread awareness, or donate to research firms.
+Participate in walks and fundraisers that support a cure and spread awareness or donate to research firms.